MichaelCurrin/code-cookbook/recipes/ruby/rake/basics.md

 ---
-description: Intro to using rake for Ruby projects
+description: Intro to using rake and Rakefile for Ruby projects
 ---
-# Rakefile basics
+# Basics

+Rake is a Ruby task runner.
+You run the `rake` command with arguments and the tasks to run are defined in a `Rakefile` which has Ruby code in it.

 ## Samples